rlugojr/EasyImpress/README.md

 # Install

-* Just clone the repository, or download it as a `zip` file, and put it in the directory you want.
+* Just clone the repository, or download it as a `zip` file from the [latest release](https://github.com/Orbitale/EasyImpress/releases/latest), and put it in the directory you want.
 * Make your webserver document root point on the application `web` directory.
 * Copy the `config/config.php.dist` and paste it in `config/config.php`, and change the few constants you need.
+* Install [Composer](https://getcomposer.org/) if you do not have it yet.
 * Run `composer install` to install all the needed dependencies.
 * (optional) If you want to update Impress.js, you just need to run `bower update`, but you obviously need to install [Bower](http://bower.io/), which needs [NodeJS](https://nodejs.org/) and [Git](http://git-scm.com/).